DataDanD/Cancer-Capstone-Portfolio/README.md

 ## Models

-(talk about scripts for each model)

 We will start with a normal linear regression gridsearched, as a baseline for the other models.
 The gridsearch found that setting the 3 parameters to fit_intercept=True, normalize=False, and copy_X=True will yeild the best RMSE score.
 Below is a histogram with cancer incident rates in the test data colored green and the model prediction for these same test values in blue.

 ![Lin Predicting](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Lin.png)

+## UNDER CONSTRUCTION

+(talk about scripts for each model)

+(Graph is from Lin.py script)

 (Explain RMSE and MAE in the graph)

 Not bad, but lets see how well boosting can perform with predicting these cancer rates.
 Next, up Random forest, gradient boosting, addaboost, and catboost with default parameters.
 Then we can compare the best model to XGBoost the current king of the boosting algorithms.

 ### Overview of Models

-(NEW SECTION; explaining algorithms in detail)

-#### Random Forest:

-#### Gradient Boosting:

-#### Addaboost (Addaptive Boosting):

-#### CatBoost (Categorical Boosting):

-#### XGBoost (Extreme Gradient Boosting):
+(In progress)

-### Feature Importance
+### Feature Importance and Default Scores

+## UNDER CONSTRUCTION

 Feature importance in these tree models refers to where splits of the tree happen.
 Splits are decided based on how well the model can best gain information. (reduce loss function and RMSE)

-The horizontal histograms below uses default parameters for each model. calculated feature relevance and scores for RMSE and mean absolute error (MAE)
+The horizontal histograms below uses default parameters for each model. calculated feature relevance and scores for RMSE and MAE

 ![Boosting Models Rel](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/PosterBoosting.png)